 2.4.2.
-Minority and Women-Owned Business Enterprises and SDV-Owned Business Enterprises
+Minority and Women-Owned Business Enterprises and Service-Disabled Veteran-Owned Business Enterprises

-To promote and assist participation by M/WBEs and SDVs certified by the Empire State Development Corporation, the Authority shall follow the relevant provisions of the New York State Executive Law.
-The Authority shall identify those areas or types of contracts for which such vendors may best provide Bids so as to maximize participation by such enterprises and facilitate a fair share of awarded contracts to such enterprises.
+To promote and assist participation by New York State Certified Minority and Women-Owned Business Enterprises (MWBE) and Service-Disabled Veteran-Owned Businesses (SDVOB) on Procurement Contracts, the Authority shall follow the relevant provisions of the New York State Executive Law.
+Wherever reasonable and appropriate, the Authority shall maximize participation by such enterprises and facilitate awarding New York State Certified MWBEs and SDVOBs a fair share of awarded contracts.